Security part 1 - Email sign-in

 -

 If you need to, you can practice the sign-in process more than once.
-When you want to try again, sign out of your private browsing tabs, and close all of your private windows or private tabs first.
+When you want to try it again, sign out of your private browsing tabs, and close all of your private windows or private tabs first.

 When you use a new private browsing session, your email provider will not remember your device.
 You may be asked for extra security information.